milosdjurica/DAO-humanitarian-funding/README.md

    1. Someone proposes new user to be added as a voter
    2. Voters vote on proposal on `MyGovernor` contract
-   3. If proposal has passed, `TimeLock` contracts executes it and mints new `VotingToken`s.
+   3. If proposal has passed, `TimeLock` contracts executes it and mints `VotingToken`s to the new user.

 2. **Adding new user to be funded**:
    1. Someone proposes new user to be funded